-The Government will also launch a mobile app that will offer the same services in addition to “virtually converting your mobile phone into Mantralaya,” according to Maharashtra chief minister Devendra Fadnavis.
+The Maharashtra Government plans to launch 326 government services online by the 2nd of October under its Right to Service initiative, reports the Mint.
+As of now, the Aaple Sarkar (Our Government) portal offers 156 Maharashtra Government services online, including caste certificates, certificates for eligibility, driving licenses, property tax computations etc. The Government will also launch a mobile app that will offer the same services in addition to “virtually converting your mobile phone into Mantralaya,” according to Maharashtra chief minister Devendra Fadnavis.
 In addition to this, the Maharashtra Government plans to install 500 WiFi hotspots in Mumbai by November, aiming at installing an overall 1,200 hotspots by May 2017 to bring connectivity to all of Mumbai.
 The government is also in the process of connecting 29,000 villages with optical fiber networks in the state.
 Launch of GeM: Earlier this month…

 - Jio and Airtel showcase their surveillance systems at the India Mobile Congress 2022 October 6, 2022

 - Another ED Raid on China-Linked Keepsharer App for Part-Time Job ‘Scam’ October 6, 2022